ianepperson/pyredminews/README.rst

 Delete an Issue
 +++++++++++++++

-There is also an issue delete command that you should use with care.
+There is also an issue delete command to be used with care.
 In a real production environment, you normally would never delete an issue - just leave it closed.
 Deleting it will remove history, time worked, and almost every trace of it.
 So, be careful!
-On the demo server, you don't have permission to delete, so go ahead and try:
+On the demo server, you don't have permission to delete, but you can go ahead and try:

 ::